aczutro/czutils/README.md

 ```
 czutils
-|-- utils
+|-- utils            : BASIC LIBRARY PACKAGE
 |   |-- czcode.py      : help functions for code automation
 |   |-- czlogging.py   : a custom wrapper class for the system logger
-|   `-- czsystem.py  : help functions related to the system environment
+|   `-- czsystem.py    : help functions related to the system (including OS)
+|-- app              : APPLICATION PACKAGE
-`-- hide.py : functions to hide/unhide files
+|   `-- hide.py        : functions to hide/unhide files
+`-- private          : PRIVATE PACKAGE
 ```

+The **basic library package** is the main public library.
+It is intended for the integration into external libraries and applications.

+The **application package** comprises the functionality that powers the command line applications.
+That functionality can also be integrated into external applications or libraries.

+The **private package** comprises help functions and classes needed by the application package.
+It is not intended for public use.

 ## Applications